AT0myks/pywatchdog/README.md

     ...
 ```

-`Watchdog` takes a single argument defaulting to `/dev/watchdog`, which should work in most cases.
+`Watchdog` takes as an argument the device file.
+It defaults to `/dev/watchdog`, which should work in most cases.

 You can also manually `open` and `close` the file: